 - Brown sugar: This gives the glaze the perfect sweetness.
 Honey also works too.

-How to Make Slow Cooker Carrots
+How to Make Slow Cooker Brown Sugar Carrots

 - Melt the butter.
 In a small saucepan, melt the butter.
 You can brown it if you’d like, which will give the carrots a bit more of an earthy flavor.
 Follow this by adding in the sugar and salt and cook to combine.

 - Coat the carrots.
-Pour the butter over the carrots sitting in the crockpot.
+Pour the butter sugar mixture over the carrots sitting in the crockpot.
 Stir well to combine, making sure all carrots are coated evenly.
 Cover with the lid and cook until tender.

 - Keep warm.
 If you aren’t ready to serve them immediately, turn the crockpot onto the warm setting until ready.
 Salt and pepper to taste and add optional fresh parsley for garnish.